Esri/arcgis-maps-sdk-java-samples/map/open-existing-map/README.md

 #Open an Existing Map#
-The sample demonstrates how to open an existing web map.
+Demonstrates how to open an existing web map.

 ##How to use the sample##
-The sample opens with a web map displayed by default.
-You can select a `ArcGISMap` from the drop-down list.
-On selection the web map opens up in the `MapView`.
+A ArcGISMap web map can be selected from the drop-down list.
+On selection the web map opens up in the MapView.

 ![](OpenExistingMap.png)

 ##How it works##
 To open an existing web map:

-- Create a `Portal` from the ArcGIS url `http://www.arcgis.com/`
+1. Create a `Portal` from the ArcGIS url `http://www.arcgis.com/`.
-- Crate a `PortalItem` using the Portal and the web map id.
+2. Create a `PortalItem` using the Portal and the web map id.
-- The last create the ArcGISMap using the PortalItem and set it into the MapView.
+3. Create a `ArcGISMap` using the portal item.
+4. Set map to the `MapView`.

 ##Features##
 - ArcGISMap
 - MapView
+- Portal
 - PortalItem
-- Portal